What is the best protein powder for the candida diet?

 Candidiasis is a fungal infection caused by the yeast candida.
 Symptoms include fatigue, mouth sores, and stomach pain.
 Just like mold, yeast is a type of fungus.
 It is naturally found on the surface of the skin and in the intestines.
 Normally, bacteria limit the amount of candida in the gut, but some medical treatments (like antibiotics) reduce the amount of bacteria, which can lead to a candida overgrowth.

 Do not let this stop you from changing your diet, however.
 Anecdotal evidence suggests that diet may be a great place to start if you have candidiasis, that is, many people note improvement in symptoms when on the candida diet.
+Eliminating sugar, gluten, alcohol, dairy products, and processed foods from your diet will make you feel better, even if it does not impact Candida overgrowth.
 Just be sure to consult your doctor before making any significant changes to what you eat.

 Here is a list of the most common food additives in protein powder: